bloody-rally-show/translations/README.md

     when generating procedural dialogues.
 Can often be combined with something from the list of insults (i.e. "damn hipsters").
 Can have different amount of words for different languages.
     One word per line.
-  * CurseAdverbs.txt - same as curse adjectives, but goes before a verb.
-Rarely used.
-    Example "You are going to *friggin* die".
-Can have different amount of words for different languages.
-One word per line.
   * Curses.txt - list of generic curses, that can show up in speech bubbles for racers and pedestrians, also used in some dialogues.
 Can have different amount of words for different languages, and can be very national and local.
 One curse per line.